Products - about our underwear

-There are many ways in which organic cotton is better than conventional cotton.
-From an environmental perspective, no pesticides, herbicides or insecticides are used in the growing of organic cotton, substances that are incredibly damaging for ecosystems.
+It's much better for the environment!
+Organic cotton requires no pesticides, herbicides or insecticides are used in the growing of organic cotton, substances that are incredibly damaging for ecosystems.
 Because of its reliance on intensive chemicals, conventional cotton is one of the world’s most polluting crops.
 Organic cotton causes 98% less soil and water pollution, and is less energy intensive - causing 94% less greenhouse gas emissions and using 64% less energy than conventional cotton.

 Most organic cotton is grown in rain-fed areas.
 This means that farmers don’t have to rely on extracting water from the ground, a method that puts pressure on water supplies in local communities.

-It’s also much safer to work around organic cotton; pesticides can be deadly, and workers and farmers have to breathe in their fumes during the harvesting and manufacturing process.
+Organic cotton is also much better for people.
+It’s much safer to work around organic cotton; pesticides can be deadly, and workers and farmers have to breathe in their fumes during the harvesting and manufacturing process.
 According to the World Health Organisation, up to 20,000 deaths each year are caused by pesticide poisoning.

 Are there any disadvantages to organic cotton?